helgoboss/helgobox/doc/user-guide.md

 These are relevant for the control direction only:

+- **Target values:** Allows you to define a specific sequence of target values.
+This is a very powerful feature because you not only can enter single values but also ranges with customizable step sizes!
+Plus, it has support for true relative control.
+All values are entered comma-separated and using the unit chosen in the [target section](#target).
+  Just click the unit button to switch between the native target unit and percentages.
+Examples:
+    - `-20, -14, -12, -6, -3.5, 0`: Enter this sequence for a volume target with target unit switched to dB.
+When you
+      move your knob or rotary encoder or press a button using *Incremental buttons*  mode, ReaLearn will step through the entered dB values for you.
+    - `10 - 30, 50 - 70 (5), 80 - 90 (2)`: Enter this sequence for a target with a continuous value range and target
+      unit switched to %.
+It will first step in 1% steps from 10% to 30%, then in 2% steps from 50% to 70% and finally from 80% to 90% in 2% steps.
+At the moment it's important that the numbers and the range dash are separated by spaces!
+    - `20, 10, 10, -5, 8`: When using absolute control, even duplicate values and direction changes are respected, as
+      seen in this value sequence.
+However, true relative control naturally supports continuous sequences only.
+So if you have a rotary encoder that sends relative messages (hopefully!) or use incremental buttons, the sequence will be stepped through in a continuous manner (-5, 8, 10, 20).
+The benefit as always: No parameter jumps!
+If you want to use non-continuous sequences with encoders or incremental buttons, you can always use *Make absolute*!
 - **Group interaction:** Lets you control not just *this* mapping but also *all other mappings in the same mapping group*.
 Very powerful feature!
 Hint: If you just want to control *other* mappings and not *this* mapping, just pick a target that doesn't have any effect, for example an unused internal ReaLearn compartment parameter